David-Tam/Penguin_Classification_Unsupervised/README.md

 ![alt text](images/f3.jpg)

-Let's run DBSCAN again with the above parameters and see the size for each clusters.
-We notice there is cluster -1, which is the outliner, with a size of 2:
+Let's run DBSCAN again with the chosen parameters and see the size for each clusters.
+The table below shows 4 main clusters (cluster 0 to 3) and there is a cluster -1, which is the outliner, with a size of 2:

 ![alt text](images/f4.jpg)
 ![alt text](images/f5.jpg)

-The final result of DBSCAN, again, can be shown with a 3D scatter plot with the principal components.
+The final result of the DBSCAN, again, can be shown with a 3D scatter plot with the principal components.
 The outliners are shown in the "+" style:

 ![alt text](images/f6.jpg)
 ![alt text](images/DBSCAN.jpg)